alsash110/comm-2216-obs/docs/navigating/navigating.md

 >![Note icon](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/icons/note.png?raw=true "Note"){: style="float: left" }
->> Linux directories behave similar to folders.
+>> **Note**: Linux directories behave similar to folders.
 In the background, directories are actually a special type of file used to store information about other files.
 The contents are controlled by the Linux operating system and includes things such as name, permission, type and size.
 <br />

 >```